collective/collective.mustread/README.rst

 The database storage provides a rich API as specified in ``collective.mustread.interfaces.ITracker``.

-Note that the API design already contains specifications for some future extensions that have not been implemented yet.

 By default collective.mustread writes to an in-memory sqlite database.
 Data will be lost on zope-server restarts.